-Mr. Fencl's agreement had an initial term of three years from July 1, 2008 and renews from year-to-year thereafter.
-The agreement may be terminated by the Company prior to the end of the term upon death, disability, for cause (as defined in the agreement), or without cause.
-Mr. Fencl may terminate the agreement in the event the Company materially breaches the agreement and fails to cure such breach after notice or the Company issues a notice of nonrenewal which results in the expiration of the agreement.
-If we terminate Mr. Fencl's employment without cause or if Mr. Fencl terminates his employment for good reason (as defined in the agreement), we are obligated to continue his base salary for a period of 12 months after his termination, such payments to be reduced by any amounts received from a subsequent employer during such period.
-For the period that welfare benefits are continued under COBRA, the Company will continue to pay the Company's portion of the medical plan premium.
-As compensation for his services, Mr. Fencl will receive an annual base salary at a rate not less than \$264,000 which rate will be reviewed annually and be commensurate with similarly-situated executives in similarly-situated firms.
-During the time since his employment agreement was entered into in July 2008, Mr. Fencl has periodically received salary increases.
-Effective March 2014, Mr. Fencl's annual base salary was \$306,000 following such review.
-If Mr. Fencl's performance targets are achieved, his salary must be increased annually by no less than the average percentage increase given to all of our other executive employees during that fiscal year.
-If the Company exceeds certain performance objectives determined annually by our Board of Directors, Mr. Fencl will receive an annual bonus of not less than 35% of his annual base salary, payable in cash, stock, stock options or a combination thereof.
-For 2014, his bonus target was 40% of his annual base salary.
-Mr. Fencl's employment agreement provides for that for the term of the agreement and for one year thereafter, he may not become employed by or interested directly or indirectly in or associated with our competitors who are located within the United States or within any country where we have established a retail presence.
-In addition, his agreement states that in the event of his employment termination due to death, disability, or our breach, Mr. Fencl or his beneficiaries or estate will be entitled to a bonus for such year, prorated based on the number of full weeks the employee was employed during the year.
+Mr. Todorovic's agreement has an initial term of three years from September 15, 2014 and renews from year-to-year thereafter.
+We may terminate the agreement prior to the end of the term upon death, disability, for cause (as defined in the agreement) or without cause.
+Mr. Todorovic may terminate the agreement for good reason (as defined in the agreement).
+If we terminate Mr. Todorovic's employment without cause or if Mr. Todorovic terminates his employment for good reason, the Company would be obligated to continue his base salary for a period of 12 months after his termination (18 months if such termination occurs within 12 months after a change of control (as defined in the agreement)), and for the period that welfare benefits are continued under COBRA, we will continue to pay the Company's portion of the medical, dental, and vision plan premiums.
+As compensation for his services, Mr. Todorovic will receive an annual base salary at a rate not less than \$300,000 which rate will be reviewed annually and be commensurate with similarly-situated executives in similarly-situated firms.
+If the Company meets or exceeds certain performance objectives determined annually by the Committee, Mr. Todorovic will receive an annual bonus of not less than 40% of his earned annual base salary, payable in either cash, stock, stock options or a combination thereof.
+Mr. Todorovic's bonus for 2014 performance was prorated based on the number of full calendar weeks during the fiscal 2014 for which he was employed by the Company.
+The agreement also provides that for the term of the agreement and for one year thereafter, subject to specified limited exceptions, Mr. Todorovic may not become employed by or interested directly or indirectly in or associated with the Company's competitors who are located within the United States or within any country where we have established a retail presence.
+In the event of his termination due to death, disability, or by the Company without cause, or if Mr. Todorovic terminates his employment for good reason, Mr. Todorovic or his beneficiaries or estate, will still be entitled to a bonus for such year prorated based on the number of full weeks he was employed during the year, subject to achievement of the bonus criteria.
+If any payments under the Agreement or another arrangement would become subject to the excise tax imposed by Section 4999 of the Code, the payments will be reduced to the greatest amount payable that would not trigger such excise tax.
+We also agreed to pay Mr. Todorovic a signing bonus of \$20,000 which Mr. Todorovic has agreed to repay if, during the first year of employment, he voluntarily terminates his employment without good reason or he is terminated by the Company for cause.
+In addition, we agreed to issue long-term equity incentive compensation with a value of \$150,000, 50% in the form of time-based vested restricted stock, 25% in the form of non-qualified stock options to acquire shares of Company common stock at an exercise price equal to the closing price of the Company's common stock on September 15, 2014, and 25% in the form of a long-term performance based cash incentive target award.